On constraining projections of future climate using observations and simulations from multiple climate models: Conclusion

 \section{Conclusion}

-In this study, we have presented a new Bayesian hierarchical framework for the analysis of multi-model ensemble experiments.
-The main contribution of this study is to link the concepts of model inadequacy in an ensemble of models and emergent relationships.
-Our framework also allows the inclusion of multiple runs from each simulator for the first time in a practical application.
-This allows us to separate uncertainty due to differences between models from internal variability within models.
-Another unique aspect of the framework presented here is the separation of natural variability and observation uncertainty in the climate system.

 Emergent relationships have become an important topic in climate science for their potential to constrain our uncertainty about future climate change.
 In this study, we have argued that such relationships can be used to constrain discrepancies due to model inadequacy, if a physical mechanism for the relationship can be identified.
-It is differences in the representation of key processes that lead to emergent relationships.
-Parameter perturbations in an individual model might also produce emergent behavior.
-However, initial conditions should be forgotten over sufficiently long time scales, and therefore should not lead to emergent behavior.
-We have shown that if internal variability is not accounted for, then projections based on emergent constraints may be biased.
-Future multi-model studies exploiting emergent constraints should include multiple runs from each simulator in order to separate model uncertainty from internal variability and avoid biased projections.

-The negative emergent constraint on near surface temperature in the Arctic is well understood, and the application of our framework broadly confirms the findings of previous studies.
+The negative emergent constraint on near surface temperature in the Arctic is well understood, and our analysis broadly confirms the findings of previous studies.
 The projected warming in the Arctic is reduced by up to \SI{3}{\celsius} by the emergent constraint.
 Internal variability in the Arctic is large compared to lower latitudes, but is dwarfed by model uncertainty due to the difficulty of representing the many complex processes involved in simulating sea ice, snow cover and the polar vortex.
-Therefore, regression dilution is unlikely to have significantly biased previous studies.
+Therefore, regression dilution is unlikely to have significantly biased previous studies of Arctic climate change.
 However, the sparsity of observations in the Arctic means there is significant observation uncertainty, and this is the first time that observation uncertainty has been accounted for when exploiting emergent constraints.
 Shrinkage of the expected climate towards the representative climate results in differences of up to \SI{1}{\celsius} in the projected response compared to estimates based on the observations directly.